henriquemiranda/phononwebsite/README.md

 Phonon website
 ==============

-Visualize phonon vibrational modes.
+#### Visualize phonon vibrational modes

 This project aims to provide a simple way to visualize the lattice vibrations of different materials.
 The temperature of a material is related to the agitation of its atoms.
 The atoms can move in any of the three cartesian directions.
 Combining the different possible ways the atoms can vibrate we obtain the eigenvectors.
 Each mode has associated a frequency of vibration that is related with the forces between the atoms.

 How to use?
 ===========

-In the phonon section you can click on any point in the dispersion relation and see an animation of how the atoms vibrate in that particular mode.
+In the phonon section you can click on any point in the phonon dispersion and see an animation of how the atoms vibrate according to that particular mode.
-By default you can visualize the phonon dispersion of some materials we calculated.
+By default you can visualize the phonon dispersion of a few selected materials we calculated plus the ones calculated by A. Togo for [phonodb](http://phonondb.mtl.kyoto-u.ac.jp/).
-If you want to see your own calculations, we currently support phonon calculations form `Abinit`, `Quantum Espresso` and `phononpy`.
+If you want to see your own calculations, we currently support phonon calculations from `Abinit`, `Quantum Espresso` and `phononpy`.

 phonopy
 -------